-Add spike heels to the mix and you truly wonder how and why the girls do it.
-On the night of Steffan’s memorial, we had our make-up done by the pro slap-artist Giles Edwin Bishop and our wigs were styled by Way Out coiffeurs.
+Add heels to the mix and you wonder why the girls do it.
+On the night of Steffan’s memorial, we had our make-up done by the pro slap-artist Giles Edwin Bishop.
+Our wigs were styled by Way Out coiffeurs.

 The transformation was persistently alarming.
 It was impossible to escape the physical discomforts of a woman’s wardrobe, but easy to forget how it might look.
-Catching sight of myself in a mirror proved consistently shocking.
+Catching sight of one’s self in a mirror proved consistently shocking.

 The Way Out Club is a portal into a world where little is what it seems.
-Not all of those who wanna dress like women, look like women and cross dressing, heterosexual married men are common.
-There’s beefy transvestites, cross dressing pensioners, pre ops, post-chops, teen dreamers and…an unlikely bunch of admirers.
+Heterosexual married men are common.
+There’s nervy transvestites, cross dressing pensioners, trans women and lots of furtive blokes who might be admirers.

-With my hairy legs, brick-like jaw and furry forearms, it was an unexpected twist to find apparently ‘straight’ men giving me attention.
-With so many ‘convincing’ cross dressers, why would they hit on this big bloke, cloaked in thin veneer of femininity?
+With my hairy legs, lantern jaw and furry forearms, it was an unexpected twist to find seemingly ‘straight’ men giving me attention.
+Why would they hit on this big bloke in his thin veneer of femininity?

-Sexuality, desire and other people’s erotic triggers are never as simple as we might assume.
+Sexuality, desire and other people’s erotic triggers are complex.
 Alarmingly, when this conclusion looms into view, you begin to question your own impulses.
-It’s a confrontational, spiritually jangling trip, which is probably why society at large prefers to suppress this discussion.
+It’s a confrontational, spiritually jangling trip, which is probably why society takes such issue with the topic.

-A fine looking man, who happened to be a bodyguard for Juliette Lewis and the Licks, took quite a shine to my unimpressive transformation.
-He bought drinks, made leery eye contact and doled out compliments.
+A fine looking man, who happened to be a bodyguard for Juliette and the Licks, took quite a shine to me.
+He bought drinks, made leery eye contact and laid on the compliments.
 It was very strange.
 If we were two men in a gay bar, I’d understand the drill, but as he seemed very heterosexual, what on earth was happening?

 The truth of the matter was that I was a gay, hairy man in a dress.
-The protocol for this unusual mating ritual proved very evasive.
+The protocol for this unusual scenario proved mysterious.
 Did he really fancy me as a woman?
 If we had sex, would I have to keep the wig on?
 Would that make me a transvestite?
-Or a fetishist.
 And if that was the case, what of it?

 Bitchin’ and shaming

-As these questions slid around my mind, a gaggle of pretty trans girls clacked into view.
-They eyed me with a mixture of disdain and pity, then fled with The Bodyguard to a nearby table.
+As these questions slid around my mind, a gaggle of pretty trans girls came into view.
+They eyed me with a mix of disdain and pity, before fleeing with The Bodyguard to a nearby table.

-They made great show of mocking my look, like Ru-Paul’s Drag Race meets Mean Girls.
-In response, I made great show of rummaging in my handbag and re-applying lipstick.
-The Bodyguard seemed to enjoy my persistent bravado and continued to wink and smile as the Mean Girls grew more competitive and less subtle in their bullying.
+They made great show of mocking my look.
+In response, I made great show of rummaging in my handbag and re-applying my lipstick.
+The Bodyguard seemed to enjoy my shaky bravado and continued to wink and smile as the Mean Girls narrowed eyes and bitched.

-Okay, so I looked more like Vincent Price than Katie Price, but regardless of that fact, or the bitching from his bitches, The Bodyguard couldn’t look away.
-More than the make-up, heels or handbag, it was the energy of this scenario that created an illusion of an escape from my gender.
+The Bodyguard couldn’t look away.
+More than the slap, heels or handbag, it was the energy of this scenario that created an illusion of an escape from my gender.

 Ungainly and anxious